Skip to content

 Instructions

-• In a stockpot or saucepan, heat oil over medium-high heat.
-Add the onion and sauté until transparent.
-Stir in the garlic and sauté for 1 minute.
-Add the kosher salt, cumin and rice.
+• In a stock pot or saucepan, heat 1 Tablespoon oil over medium-high heat.
+Add 1/2 diced onion and sauté until transparent.
+Stir in 2 cloves garlic and sauté for 1 minute.
+Add 3/4 teaspoon kosher salt, 1/2 teaspoon cumin and 1 cup rice.
 Sauté 1 minute more.

-• Pour in the broth and beans.
+• Pour in 2 cups broth and 1 can beans.
 Bring to a boil and cover.
 Reduce heat to low and simmer 15-18 minutes, or until rice is tender, stirring half way through.

-• Stir in lime juice and cilantro.
+• Stir in 1-2 Tablespoon lime juice and cilantro.
 Season with salt and pepper.

 Notes